 The good old Raymond Weil Lady Maestro line of ladies watches has fairly recently been updated with a new open-heart version.
-Growing noticeably in size, the updated timekeeper still features the easily recognizable design cues on its dial, including a clever use of guilloching and diamond-setting techniques.
+Finally available in different colors (including absolutely gorgeous one on a lime-green strap with reference number 2827-L5-00966) and growing noticeably in size, the updated timekeeper still features the easily recognizable design cues on its dial, including a clever use of guilloching and diamond-setting techniques.

 Frankly, I don’t really understand why people love “open heart” watches so much.